ChainSafe/blst-ts/doc/native-node.md

 # Native Node Modules

 Running "native" code via node.js is nothing new.
 What has changed over the years is how native modules are built.
-Originally they were build by calling the underlying libraries like `v8` and `libuv` directly.
+Originally, they were built by calling the underlying libraries like `v8` and `libuv` directly.
 All people would do was bring in a header file and off they went, roughly...

 There were lots of internal API changes that were breaking and addon code needed to be updated for each library change so gyp would build.
 I remember fondly watching c compile v8 warnings on `npm install` in the early days.
-NAN was created as an open source alternative to ease the maintenance burden and it was popular enough that the node team built in something similar.
+NAN was created as an open source alternative to ease the maintenance burden, and it was popular enough that the node team built in something similar.

 Que `Node-API`